RecordsKeeper/recordskeeper-python-sdk/docs/source/stream.rst

 **3. Retrieve an item against a particular publisher address**

-You have to pass these two arguments to the verifyWithAddress function call:
+You have to pass these two arguments to the retrieveWithAddress function call:

 * Stream name: which you want to access
 * Publisher address: address of the data publisher you want to verify

 .. code-block:: python

-    verifyWithKey(stream, address)
+    retrieveWithAddress(stream, address)
-    key,data, txid = verifyWithKey(stream, address)
+    key,data, txid = retrieveWithAddress(stream, address)

     raw_data = binascii.unhexlify(data).decode('utf-8')         # convert hex data into raw data